 Players who no longer have an active PSN account are still eligible, but they'll need to reach out directly to the legal team managing the case through the official settlement site.
 The process isn't automatic for that group.

-The full list of eligible games is available as a PDF through the settlement website, so it's worth checking if any of your PSN purchases from that four-year window appear on it.
+The full list of eligible games is available as a PDF through the settlement website, so check whether any of your PSN purchases from that four-year window appear on it.

 The timeline before any money changes hands